CopySphere/CopySphere.github.io/README.md

     - content that is too difficult to process by machine or people (spam / abuse)

 ### How will discovery of content work?
-TODO: External for-profit third parties may use the API to surface content in a way they see fit as long as they keep to the rules of reasonable attribution.
+External for-profit third parties may use the API to surface content in a way they see fit as long as they keep to the rules of reasonable attribution.